How to Store Your Chocolate Properly: Tips from a Chocolatier

 Protection from odours

+This is exactly what chocolate needs to stay glossy, smooth, and flavourful.
 Many of our customers store their Choc & Moi bars and pralines in their wine cellars — and the results are excellent.

 Keep Chocolate in Its Original Packaging